 Students are required to provide (at their own expense) their own classical guitar and footstool.
 Further course materials (to be purchased separately) will be available from the instructor.

 Registration fee: $40 per family per year.
-This fee covers registration for all programs within the Conservatory over the year.
+This fee covers registration for all programs within QCM over the year.